island-is/handbook/docs/api-design-guide/data-definitions.md

 ## Timestamp data

-All returned data should contain the field `createdTimestamp` and it's value should hold, the [date and time] of, when the data was created.
+All returned data should contain the field `createdTimestamp` and it's value should be the [date and time] when the data was created.
 This is important because of different caching rules and different viewpoints on when data should be considered obsolete.

 [date and time]: #date-and-time
 [rfc8259]: https://tools.ietf.org/html/rfc8259